dulaz41/GrantHub/README.md

 ## 🔒 Security

-✅ All critical withdraws are gated by `isAdmin` or proposer checks ✅ Proposals and Pools are resource-based to enforce ownership ✅ Capabilities are published in a secure way to allow read access ✅ Community pool is permission-gated
+✅ All critical withdraws are gated by `isAdmin` or proposer checks<br>
+✅ Proposals and Pools are resource-based to enforce ownership<br>
+✅ Capabilities are published in a secure way to allow read access<br>
+✅ Community pool is permission-gated<br>

 ---